airenas/go-tf-serving-protogen/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you encounter issues or have ideas for improvements, please feel free to open an issue or submit a pull request.